ljjTYJR/PapersReading/Point Set Registration.md

   > [[url]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9197085) [[pdf]](./papers/Estimating Motion Uncertainty with Bayesian ICP.pdf)

   - Based on the SGD-ICP, use SGLD to estimate the transformation.

+### Not Read

 - **Stein ICP for Uncertainty Estimation in Point Cloud Matching**

 > Maken, Fahira Afzal, Fabio Ramos, and Lionel Ott.
 "Stein ICP for Uncertainty Estimation in Point Cloud Matching." *IEEE Robotics and Automation Letters* 7.2 (2021): 1063-1070.

+- **CELLO-3D: Estimating the Covariance of ICP in the Real World**

+  > Landry, David, François Pomerleau, and Philippe Giguere.
+"CELLO-3D: Estimating the Covariance of ICP in the Real World." *2019 International Conference on Robotics and Automation (ICRA)*.
+IEEE, 2019.
+  >
+  > **Citations:**24

 ## Probability-Based